 “Who is Des Jardins?”
 John asked.

-McNaught retook his seat.
+McNaught made an impatient gesture.
 “Later.
 First I need Kit to tell me what happened from start to finish.”

 I held my hand out again.